-The Master of Education in Curriculum and Instruction degree is a 33 hour program which will prepare specialists in curriculum and instruction design, management, and implementation in PK-12 and post-secondary learning environments.
+The Master of Education in Curriculum and Instruction degree is a 30-hour program which will prepare specialists in curriculum and instruction design, management, and implementation in PK-12 and post-secondary learning environments.
 In addition to this focus, a student-selected cognate will afford the opportunity for advanced study in a complementary area.
 Students who satisfactorily complete the M.Ed. in Curriculum and Instruction will be prepared to serve as curriculum specialists, in both public and private, as well as PK-12 and postsecondary education endeavors.
 Individual cognate choices within the Curriculum and Instruction program can be tailored to meet certain requirements for certificated areas.

-In addition to Graduate School admission requirements, entry into the Educator Preparation Program involves a team review of multiple criteria, including prior academic performance, verbal communication skills, written communication skills, disposition, integrity, professional demeanor, critical thinking, and more.
+In addition to admission requirements, entry into the Educator Preparation Program involves a team review of multiple criteria, including prior academic performance, verbal communication skills, written communication skills, disposition, integrity, professional demeanor, critical thinking, and more.
 Candidates seeking teaching certification must be admitted into the Education Preparation Program prior to beginning coursework.

-DEGNEE NE -QUINLIVILY 13

 View degree plan.

-Required cour ses:
+Required courses:

+· · · · · · · · · · · · · · · · · · ·

-EDUC 6352 Applications of Educational Research 3
+EDUC 6352 Applications of Educational 3

+Research

 EDUC 6340 Assessment and Evaluation 3

 EDAD 6362 School Law 3

-LD/1D 0302 Or 5
+Or

 EDAD 6352 School Law for Teachers 3

 EDAD 6364 Administration of Programs for 3

-2212 000.
-Diverse Learners Ü
+Diverse Learners

 EDAD 6367 School & Its Instructional Program 3

 Or

 EDAD 6357 School & Its Instructional Program 3

 for Teachers

-EDUC 6090 Comprehensive Examination 0

-18 hours from one of the following cognates:
+15 hours from one of the following cognates:

-Reading Educati Special Educati Teacher Certific Administration on
+Education

+Teacher Certification

-of Intervention Cognate
+Administration of Intervention Cognate

-EDUC 6357 3
+EDUC 6357 Behavior Analysis 3

-READ 6301 • 3
+READ 6301 Problems in Teaching Reading 3

-KEAD 0501 EC-12 3
+EC-12

 READ 5354 Assessment & Pedagogy for 3

 Teachers of ELL

 EDUC 6320 Analysis of Mathematical 3

 Constructs

 EDAD 6361 Instructional Leadership & 3

 Evaluation

-READ 6301: C ourse may require leveling course

-program director review of transcripts.
+READ 6301: Course may require leveling course determined by program director review of transcripts.

+Teacher Certification Cognate

-Teacher Certif ication Cognate
+Teacher Certification Cognate

 EDUC 5303 Curriculum & Instruction in the 3

 Elementary School

 EDUC 5603 Student Teaching/Internship 6

 EDUC 6357 Behavior Analysis 3

 READ 5355 Disciplinary Literacy 3

+EDUC 6303 Student Teaching/Internship 3